In addition to excellent supervision and generalist training, we offer:

 - A wide variety of possible outreach experiences

-- Outreach and Prevention Services for issues such as eating disorders and disturbances, sexual abuse and assault, trauma response, alcohol and other drugs, and suicide prevention
+- Outreach and Prevention Services for issues such as disordered eating, sexual abuse and assault, trauma response, alcohol and other drugs, and suicide prevention

 - A diverse staff representing a variety of perspectives on dimensions of culture, sexual orientation, gender, religious affiliation